 If moving your teardrop around using the rotation method is not possible, you can roll your camper forward, place a leveling block down where the tire is low, and push the teardrop onto the block.

 You can also use a leveling jack explicitly made for lightweight, single-axle trailers.
-These leveling jacks are manufactured to lift and lower a 13-inch, 14-inch, and many 15-inch tires.
+These leveling jacks are manufactured to lift and lower 13-inch, 14-inch, and many 15-inch tires.

 This jack also doubles as a very secure wheel chock.